jammiest/docsify-sidebar-plus/README.md

 `docsify-sidebar-plus` is a plugin designed to enhance the left sidebar of docsify.
 It offers additional customization options and features, making document navigation more flexible and powerful.

 ## Features
-1. **Multi-level Menu Support**: Supports unlimited levels of nested menus.
+1. **Multi-level menu support**: Support for infinite levels of nested menus.
-2. **Custom Styling**: Allows customizing the appearance of the menu via CSS.
+2. **Custom styles**: Allow customizing the appearance of the menu through CSS.
-3. **Dynamic Loading**: Supports asynchronous loading of menu content.
+3. **Dynamic loading**: Support for asynchronous loading of menu content.
-4. **Search Integration**: Seamlessly integrates with docsify's search plugin.
+4. **Search integration**: Integration with docsify's search plugin.
-5. **Responsive Design**: Adapts to devices of different screen sizes.
+5. **Responsive design**: Adapt to different screen sizes.

 ## Usage